genomicsITER/PFgenetics/README.md

 <a name="Update logs"></a>
 ## Update logs

 > January 7, 2026.
-GWAS catalog accession for reference 5 study is provided.
+GWAS catalog accessions for references 5 and studies are provided.

 > November 26, 2025.
 GWAS catalog accession for reference 9 study is provided.